mercure-imaging/mercure/docs/install.rst

 MERCURE_TLS_CA_CERT                       /opt/mercure/tls/CA_certificate.pem
 ========================================= =====================================

 .. note:: The following example shows how to create your own Certificate Authority (CA) to self-sign your own certificates.
-In production, you will likely use your organization's certificate authority to sign the TLS receiver certificate, or create your CA as an intermediate CA from your organizational CA.
+In production, you will likely use your organization's certificate authority to sign the TLS receiver certificate, or create an intermediate CA from your organizational CA to sign CSR when generating certificates.

 Here are some example steps to create a self-signed certificate authority and TLS key/certificate that can be utilized for use mercure in DICOM TLS receiver mode.